 Using this procedure, the ground-state cross section becomes

 where $\overline{f}_{\rm EC}$ is obtained by replacing the punctual wave function in Eq.~(\ref{eq:fEC}) with its average over the nuclear volume, calculated as~\cite{SensPhysRev.113.679}

-The effect of averaging the electron density is shown in the last three rows of Table~\ref{tab:wavefunction_comparison}, where we compare the values obtained at a fixed radius, namely $r_0=0$ and $r_0=\sqrt{5/3}R_{\rm ch}$, with that retrieved after the averaging procedure.
+The effect of averaging the electron density is shown in the last row of Table~\ref{tab:wavefunction_comparison}, where we compare the values obtained at a fixed radius, namely, $r_0=0$ and $r_0=\sqrt{5/3}R_{\rm ch}$, with that retrieved after the averaging procedure.

 When exploiting the detailed balance principle, a key piece of information used is the well-known half-life of the EC decay of $^{71}\textrm{Ge}$.
-In this work, four independent measurements of the half-life are employed, namely
+In this work, four independent measurements of the half-life are employed, namely,

 of which a weighted average has been taken, resulting in $t_{1/2} = 11.465 \pm 0.003~\text{d}$.\\ Also needed is the $Q$-value of the EC process, which is given by the $^{71}\text{Ge}- ^{71}\!\text{Ga}$ atomic mass difference